 Screen printing can print up to 10 colors.
 Again, this may be limiting, but it depends on the production goals of the manufacturer.
 This process is the most time-consuming of the methods in terms of printing, but also when it comes to setting-up and cleaning the parts involved.
 To begin screen printing, you need inks, a squeegee, multiple screens, and an emulsion stencil.
 Screen printing is best for large designs without intricate detail, whereas pad printing works best for detailed designs on smaller products.
 However, there are options to buy finer screens with a higher mesh count for more detailed designs.
 Not only does screen printing require the most consumables, it also requires the most space.
 There must be enough room to properly wash the screen with water and screen wash solution, as well as the squeegee and stencils.
 Unlike pad printing, screen printing can achieve a 360-degree print, however, it will produce a seam.

 Digital or inkjet printing utilizes UV ink to print full color onto cylindrical and tapered items.
-Once a graphic is created using the respective software, the inkjet machine will transfer a high resolution, picture-perfect image onto almost any surface at the click of a button.
+Once a graphic is created using the respective software, the UV printer will transfer a high resolution, picture-perfect image onto almost any surface at the click of a button.
 One of the greatest benefits of inkjet printing is that the finished products are high-quality and uniform in appearance.
 In this process, the machine jets the ink to the glass.
 UV digital printing on glass is a revolutionary technology which leads to quick, professional results at a low cost per print.
 Just like with decals, there is no drying necessary, which means products are immediately ready for shipping.
 For companies looking to produce multi-color designs for large volume industrial use, inkjet printing is the optimal method of glass decoration.
 In addition to its full-color production, digital UV printing allows companies to produce a 360-degree image without registration marks or a seam.

 After a graphic has been UV digitally printed onto the glass, some adhesion testing may be necessary.
 In order to assure that the ink has properly adhered to the glass, industry standard tests such as the scratch, tape, crosshatch, and dishwasher test can be performed.
 The first three tests ensure that the edges of the cuts are completely smooth and the surface stays fully intact after being scratched and crosshatched.
 The dishwasher test validates resistance properties of the ink and pre-treatment solutions together.
 Depending on the application and customer requests, a residential dishwasher test and/or commercial dishwasher test can be performed.
 Taking testing a step further, some require an ice bucket test which involves immersing the finished glass products in a bucket of ice for 24 hours, then applying firm thumb pressure and evaluating any degradation of the image.
 All methods are part of the ASTM guidelines.
 To learn more about adhesion testing on glass and to see them in action, check out our blog post.